bluebindu/bluebindu.github.io/content/writings/mosul part i/index.md

 * * *

-He doesn’t remember anything about his father; he was killed in action when he was only three years old.
+He doesn’t remember anything about his father.
 He recalls what was passed down to him from his mother.

 Zuhair and his wife Naseera would bear only one child.
 Having been around for just the first year of his life, Zuhair was stationed in the Kurdish city of Sulemaniyah near the Iranian border.
 On the morning of June 19, 1986, he and an army buddy set out for a trip to the local market.
 They were caught off guard.
 It was an ambush.
-Zuhair was killed instantly by a shot to the heart, his face smashed in—*post mortem*—by a pair of Iranian iron gauntlets as a deliberately gruesome exclamation point.
+Zuhair was killed instantly by a shot to the heart, his face smashed in *post mortem* by a pair of Iranian iron gauntlets as a deliberately gruesome exclamation point.
 He was 29 years old.

 * * *

 One of his favorite stories to tell is of foreigners’ distaste for his musical hero Yanni—a New Age Greek composer and keyboardist.
 “When I asked my American music teacher about Yanni, he told me, ‘Please don’t speak about this man ever again in my presence.’”
 Or he will heartily recall a visiting Spanish percussionist.
 Chuckling, he says, “When I asked this man his opinion about Yanni, he told me that he’s ‘a piece of shit.’”
 The punch line always comes when he asks me dead seriously, “Mr. Timo, what do you think about Yanni?”
-I gesticulate with a gagging motion; he lets out a belly laugh and bangs out Yanni’s “Nostalgia” on the keyboard.
+I gesticulate with a gagging motion; he lets out a belly laugh and bangs out Yanni’s “Nostalgia” on the piano.
 It was an inside joke between us, because I, too, harbored affection for Yanni, albeit more clandestinely.
-My dad loved him, going so far as to take me and my sister to one of his spectacular concerts.
+My dad loved him, going so far as to take me and my sister to one of his spectacular concerts when we ere younger.

 * * *